Spain Crypto Tax Guide 2024

 Tax on Staking Crypto

 The Agencia Tributaria is yet to release specific guidelines on the taxation of staking rewards.
-But since most countries in the vicinity treat mining and staking rewards similarly from a tax perspective, any staking rewards will probably be taxed as general income.
+But since most countries in the vicinity treat mining and staking rewards similarly from a tax perspective, any staking rewards will probably be taxed as investment income and should be recorded at fair market value at the time of receipt.

 However, we do suggest seeking advice from an experienced tax accountant to avoid legal trouble in the future.